 A Guide to Recovery Nutrition for Youth Athletes

-Three Rs of Recovery
+Three R's of Recovery

 Post-training nutrition can be broken down into three simple categories; refuel, repair and rehydrate.

-Long or high-intensity sessions use up all the fuel (glycogen) stored in the body.
+Long or high-intensity sessions use up all the fuel (glycogen) stored in their body.
 Therefore, replenishing this as quickly and efficiently as possible is one of the key aspects of recovery .
 As it can take up to 24 hours to fully replenish the glycogen stores in the body, starting this process as soon as possible is essential .
 Especially so when athletes have training sessions or events the following day.

 Glycogen is stored in the body, therefore the body's fuel source can be replenished from eating carbohydrates.
-Although the exact amounts an athlete needs to consume will vary from athlete to athlete depending on their age, gender, sport type etc, consuming a carbohydrate rich meal or snack in the hours immediately after exercise is recommended for all.
+Although the exact amounts a youth athlete needs to consume will vary from athlete to athlete depending on their age, gender, sport type etc, consuming a carbohydrate rich meal or snack in the hours immediately after exercise is recommended for all.

 When recovery times are shorter (8 hours or less) the timing may be more important.
-In these cases, aim to consume 1g per kg of bodyweight of carbohydrate as quickly as possible after the session, followed by a carbohydrate rich meal when possible.
+In these cases, aim for your kids to consume 1g per kg of bodyweight of carbohydrate as quickly as possible after the session, followed by a carbohydrate rich meal when possible.
 For a 50kg athlete, this would translate to 50g of carbohydrate.
 For longer recovery times, the timing is less important .

 There is some evidence to suggest carbohydrates with a higher Glycemic Index (GI) may be more efficient at replenishing glycogen stores .
 These include foods such as: